wp-plugins/job-manager/readme.txt

 A plugin for managing job lists and job applications on your Wordpress site.
 It supports all the features you need to manage your organisation's jobs.

+***Important Note***: Version 0.4.0 is nearly ready for release, and is currently going through final testing.
+If you have a few moments, I'd appreciate any feedback you could give.
+To test version 0.4.0, simply download the [Development Version](http://wordpress.org/extend/plugins/job-manager/download/).
+If you're currently using an earlier version of Job Manager, I'd also like to hear from you about the upgrade process.
+Please read [upgrade documentation](http://code.google.com/p/wordpress-job-manager/wiki/UpgradingFrom03x) before upgrading to the development version.
+Please be aware that version 0.4.0 requires WordPress 2.9.
+Installation will fail if you are running an earlier version.

 *    *Job Listing*
     *    Categories to create multiple job lists
     *    Jobs can be filed under multiple categories